gregorybesson/blow/README.md

 > basically you have current state, input, and a co-efficient
 > `current state = current state * co + input * 1 -  co`

 This advice could be applied to the microphone captation : If I apply this filter and verify that it is satisfied during a sufficent amount of time, I can conclude that the user is blowing in his Mic !
-(Good Job)

 Of course, if the sound you produce is stable enough, you'll be able to trigger the blow event.